 Skip to Main Content

 What Is Concrete Made Of?
+Ingredients and Composition Explained

 Take a look at your property.
 Odds are, you see concrete somewhere—your driveway, sidewalks, and even your foundation.
-This widely-used material is popular because of its strength, but it’s not immune to problems.
+This widely used material is popular because of its strength, but it’s not immune to problems.

 In another article, we answered the question, “Why Does Concrete Crack?